 Over the summer of 2020, we collaborated with Traverse, the Ada Lovelace Institute and Bang the Table to trial a rapid, online deliberation with 25-30 members of the public to talk about COVID-19 exit strategies.

-Based on the principles of good deliberative practice we are testing a new engagement methodology that we hope will prove beneficial when traditional methods for public deliberation are not possible.
+Based on the principles of good deliberative practice we tested a new engagement methodology that we hoped would prove beneficial when traditional methods for public deliberation are not possible.

-In this first deliberative trial, we will be looking at the most topical subject matter – how COVID-19 exit strategies are shaping or changing the way the public thinks and feels about areas such as privacy, trust, solidarity and human rights.
-The focus will be on citizens' changing relationship with these norms as a result of the deployment of data and digital technologies in the pandemic response.
+In this trial, we looked at the most topical subject matter – how COVID-19 exit strategies shape or change the way the public thinks and feels about areas such as privacy, trust, solidarity and human rights.
+The focus was on citizens' changing relationship with these norms as a result of the deployment of data and digital technologies in the pandemic response.

-We are doing this as openly as we can, as during this time we think it is essential that researchers, policymakers, and the public share lessons and learn from each other.
-We are doing this independently – this hasn’t been commissioned by the government or the NHS.
-It is being funded and supported by the organisations involved who believe in the importance of the work.
+We ran the process as openly as we could; it is essential that researchers, policymakers, and the public share lessons and learn from each other.
+We ran this independently; the process wasn't commissioned by the government or the NHS.
+It was funded and supported by the organisations involved who believe in the importance of the work.